Hip Pain | SF

 Hip pain can go undiagnosed for months or even years.
 It is never too late to start treating hip pain.
 Waiting until the pain is unbearable or immobilizing is not the best approach, but you will come to treatment in your own time.

 One thing to remember with both hip and low back pain is that the location of the pain is not always where the problem lies.
 You will likely need to address many surrounding and complementary structures to properly address your issue.
 You may need to strengthen your core, increase flexibility, or correct muscular imbalances.
-You will need to do a great deal of the work for yourself, but Dr. Smith will help to teach you what approach is appropriate and what activities you need to avoid.
+You will need to do a great deal of the work for yourself, but we will help to teach you what approach is appropriate and what activities you need to avoid.